metosin/malli/README.md

 The `:and` constraint requires all of its children to be satisfied.
 The top-level vector of constraints provided to the `:keys` property implicitly forms an `:and`.

+In this example, we nest `:and` in `:or` to assert that either a secret or user/pass must be provided.
+The `:disjoint` constraint is used to ensure both are not provided.
+Even if we used `:xor` instead of `:or`, it would still be legal to provide `{:secret "1234" :user "user"}` without this additional constraint.

 ```clojure
 (def SecretOrCreds
   [:map {:or [:secret [:and :user :pass]]